Estimating many properties of a quantum state via quantum reservoir processing: Quantum reservoir property estimation

-In this section we introduce the scheme of quantum reservoir parameter estimation~(QRPE), which evaluates physical properties of input quantum states based on a quantum estimation device.
+In this section we introduce the scheme of quantum reservoir property estimation~(QRPE), which evaluates physical properties of input quantum states based on a quantum reservoir processing device.
 Our goal parallels that of shadow estimation: to devise a resource-efficient classical representation of complex quantum states that permits access to their properties through subsequent classical processing.